 CEO, TÂPWÊWIN MEDIA

 Eden Fineday is an award-winning nêhiyaw (Cree) journalist from Sweetgrass First Nation in Treaty 6 territory and the publisher of IndigiNews.
-She is the founder and CEO of tâpwêwin media, the Indigenous-led nonprofit that acquired IndigiNews in 2025, and a co-founder of the Indigenous Media Association of Canada.
+She is the co-founder and CEO of tâpwêwin media, the Indigenous-led nonprofit that acquired IndigiNews in 2025, and a co-founder of the Indigenous Media Association of Canada.
 Eden won the City Mic Award from the Jack Webster Foundation in 2024 and First Place for Best Column from the Indigenous Journalists Association in 2023.
 She is a grateful resident of the traditional and treaty lands of the Hən̓q̓əmin̓əm̓-speaking peoples.

 Cara McKenna (she/her)